Grillette/grillette.github.io/_posts/2019-11-30-SigSegV2-WriteUp.md

 ### Challenge Resolution
 By going into our ./tmp directory we can see a file name ```76```, and inside that file another one named ```111```, and so on...
 With the challenge description we quickly grab the idea that we are going to dig deep into those folders, so let's write a little script ! :snake:
 The aim will be to explore recursively every folder until the last one and get the complete path.
 Every folder's name is an [ASCII code](http://www.asciitable.com/) corresponding to a character.
-The final step is to convert each folder's name to the corresponding character and get a big string with the flag burried in it.
+The final step is to convert each folder name to the corresponding character and get a big string with the flag buried in it.

 I end up with the following code :
 ```python